 It is anticipated that you will already have installed your extension.
 If you have not installed this yet, please refer to knowledge article Bookmarking from your web browser.

 You are now ready to gather your items/resources for a current or future reading list, you can bookmark from anywhere on the web at any time.
-Take time to look at this short video which shows just a small range of bookmarking sources.

 Where possible, bookmark from an individual item view

 The bookmarking extension is more likely to capture the individual metadata from an item view rather than a search view showing many results.
 An item view is usually accessed by clicking the title, open or show for the resource you wish to bookmark.
 The exception to this is in Summon where you are able to bookmark from the search results by the way of a Bookmark to reading list link, once you have clicked the extension.

 We create a recogniser which based on url recognition at the point of clicking the extension applies specific rules which identify and record the metadata on the screen.
 For a full list of our Bookmarking recognisers please refer to this article: Where can I bookmark from?

 - For book items bookmarked in your catalogue or discovery system TARL will use the id to search for the record in the catalogue and pull the data from the catalogue record into the bookmark.

 - If you bookmark a book from another source and TARL locates the ISBN, it then searches for this ISBN in your catalogue.
 If a match is found in your catalogue TARL will pull the data from the catalogue record into the bookmark instead of using the scraped information from the website.

 - If an article has a DOI we will refer to Crossref to pull in full article and journal metadata for the item.